alixander/redux-store-validator/README.md

 }
 ```

+That's it.
 After you've wrapped your reducers and added validators, you can detect if the store has become invalid by querying the state.

 `redux-store-validator` adds the following to your redux state: